Homemade Substitute for Enchilada Sauce

 Cuisine: Mexican

-This recipe is my personal adaption of an ethnic inspired recipe.
+This recipe is my personal adaption of an ethnic-inspired recipe.
 It is not intended to be an authentic recipe.
 I’ve recreated this recipe because I enjoy the flavors and I want to encourage my readers to expand their tastes and try new flavor combinations.
-The recipe, ingredients and processes may have been adapted to make the recipe accessible for the average American.
+The recipe, ingredients, and processes may have been adapted to make the recipe accessible to the average American.
 I have provided links to authentic versions of the recipe in the post above.
 I encourage you to visit these pages and learn more about the traditional version(s) of this recipe.

-17 thoughts on “Homemade Substitute for Enchilada Sauce”
+17 thoughts on “Chicken Enchilada Red Sauce”

 1. 5 stars